GabrielLindelof/Vaccine-Discourse-on-Twitter-During-the-COVID-19-Pandemic/README.md

-abriel Lindelöf, Talayeh Aledavood and Barbara Keller
+Gabriel Lindelöf, Talayeh Aledavood and Barbara Keller

 ### Interactive plots
 On the following links you will find interactive plots where you can explore the topics of the paper interactively.